ctlee/BioChemCoRe-2018/docs/pages/distance-analysis.md

 {:start="8"}
 8. Calculate the average (avg command) and standard deviation for each distance.
-All the distance datasets are read and their avg and s.d. are printed to an output file called `1_avg.dat` (for replica 1) in column 1 and 2, respectively.
+All the distance datasets are read and their avg and s.d. are printed to an output file called `1_avg.dat` (for replica 1) in column 1 and 2, respectively:
     ```
     avg $DIST1_1 $DIST2_1 $DIST3_1 $DIST4_1 $DIST5_1 out 1_avg.dat
     ```